cmouse/pdns-remotebackend-gem/README.md

 # Pdns/Remotebackend

 This is a helper for PowerDNS remotebackend.
 It lets you create a backend with less hassle.
+Also supports pipe backend.

 ## Installation